covjson/specification/profiles.md

 ### 2.7.
 Polygon

-Polygons are defined equally to GeoJSON, except that they can only contain `[x,y]` positions (and not `z` or additional dimensions).
+Polygons are defined equally to GeoJSON, except that they can only contain `[x,y]` positions (and not `z` or additional components).

 - A LinearRing is an array of 4 or more `[x,y]` arrays where each of `x` and `y` is a coordinate value.
 The first and last `[x,y]` elements are identical.
 - A Polygon is an array of LinearRing arrays.
 For Polygons with multiple rings, the first must be the exterior ring and any others must be interior rings or holes.
 - A Polygon domain must have the axis `"composite"` which has a single Polygon value.
-- The axis `"composite"` must have the data type `"Polygon"` and the dimension identifiers `"x","y"`.
+- The axis `"composite"` must have the data type `"Polygon"` and the component identifiers `"x","y"`.
 - A Polygon domain may have the axes `"z"` and `"t"` which both must have a single value only.

 Note that each polygon represents a single coordinate within the coordinate space.